iharshraj1123/offline-youtube-browser-video-organizer/README.md

 -> Make sure your sql profile is like this : {username = "admin"; password = "pwdpwd";}

+otherwise change username and password on each php file :(

+Its a personal project so i did not created a setup page, if someone requests i will make one

 -> Now You Must allow localfile access in your browser using :